auth0-samples/auth0-aspnetcore-webapi-samples/Samples/hs256/README.md

-# Authenticate with JWT (RS256)
+# Authenticate with JWT (HS256)

-This example shows how to authenticate a user using a JSON Web Token (JWT) which is signed using RS256.
+This example shows how to authenticate a user using a JSON Web Token (JWT) which is signed using HS256.

-You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/01-authentication-rs256).

 ## Getting Started